leongrdic/wsl-alias/README.md

 ### It doesn't work
 1.  are you running Windows 10 version 1709 (build 16215 or later)?
 1.  have you updated the PATH environment variable in Windows?
-1.  do you have the latest updates installed (on both Windows and Ubuntu)
+1.  do you have the latest updates installed (on both Windows and Ubuntu)?

 ### I get errors regarding quotes (`"` or `'`)
 Are you using PowerShell?
 This script doesn't work with `cmd`.